 Chaired by Camilla Pandolfini from the Public Interest Advocacy Centre, the Prisoners Forum meetings focused mainly on the topics of women in prison and prisoners’ health.

-Guest speakers, including the Commissioner on Victims Rights, Principal Advisor on Women Offenders from Corrective Services NSW, Chief Legal Officer of the Aboriginal Legal Service, Director of the Miranda Project, and representatives of the Inspector of Custodial Services, presented on a number of issues relating to women in prisons.
-Concerns raised include mixed gender correctional centres, overrepresentation of Aboriginal women and the high rate of those in remand not ending up with custodial order (46%).
+Guest speakers, including the Commissioner on Victims Rights, Principal Advisor on Women Offenders from Corrective Services NSW, Chief Legal Officer of the Aboriginal Legal Service, director of the Miranda Project, and representatives of the Inspector of Custodial Services, presented on a number of issues relating to women in prisons.
+Concerns raised include mixed gender correctional centres, overrepresentation of Aboriginal women and the high rate of those in remand not ending up with a custodial order (46%).

 In March 2018, the Prisoners Forum worked with the Fines and Traffic Law Working Group to successfully resolve an issue relating to Victims Restitution Orders (VRO) and Work and Development Orders (WDO) in prison.
 Following a letter from NLAF to the Commissioner of Corrective Services, drafted by members of both working groups, Corrective Services NSW agreed to change their policy to allow prisoners to undertake a WDO to pay off a VRO debt.